cosmos/ibc-go/docs/ibc/light-clients/wasm/integration.md

 )
 ```

 Check out also the [`WasmConfig` type definition](https://github.com/cosmos/ibc-go/blob/c95c22f45cb217d27aca2665af9ac60b0d2f3a0c/modules/light-clients/08-wasm/types/config.go#L7-L20) for more information on each of the configurable parameters.
-Some parameters allow node-leve configurations.
+Some parameters allow node-level configurations.
 There is additionally the function [`DefaultWasmConfig`](https://github.com/cosmos/ibc-go/blob/6d8cee53a72524b7cf396d65f6c19fed45803321/modules/light-clients/08-wasm/types/config.go#L30) available that returns a configuration with the default values.

 ### Updating `AllowedClients`